pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 </p>

 I came out with conclusions below, which causes this phenomenon (buildings on water).<br>
-A. Data did not come from one source<br>
+**A**.
+Data did not come from one source<br>
-    - for instance, water bodies, buildings, road links all are from difference sources<br>
+> for instance, water bodies, buildings, road links all are from difference sources<br>
-B. Like the Bermuda triangle, only that part of world has projection bugs<br>
+**B**.
+Like the Bermuda triangle, only that part of world has projection bugs<br>
-	- when service providers convert spatial data to vector tiles, that area has 'unknown' issues?
+> when service providers convert spatial data to vector tiles, that area has 'unknown' issues?
 (I maybe go too far.
 I don't want to believe they made that mistakes.)<br>
-C. I may be wrong
+**C**.
+I may be wrong

 So, I tracked their data.<br>